 The day you get your first shot, you will likely also schedule the date for your second shot.

 It takes time for your immune system to start protecting you after receiving the vaccine.
 You are considered fully vaccinated:

-- 2 weeks after your second shot of the Pfizer-BioNTech or Moderna vaccine
+- 2 weeks after your second shot of the Pfizer-BioNTech, Moderna, or Novavax vaccine

 You are not fully vaccinated if it has been less than 2 weeks since your second 2-dose shot.
 You are not fully vaccinated if you have only received 1 dose of a 2-dose vaccine.

 People who have a weak immune system (immunocompromised) should get an additional dose at least 28 days after their second shot of either the Pfizer-BioNTech or Moderna mRNA vaccine.
 This includes people receiving certain types of cancer treatment and people taking medicines that suppress the immune system.
 Ask your doctor if you are not sure.
 Getting a third dose will improve the response to the vaccine in people with weak immune systems.

 Over time, COVID-19 vaccines appear to become less protective against the virus.
 Getting a booster dose helps provide additional protection against COVID-19.
 As a result, booster shots are now recommended for all people age 6 months and older.